edertone/TurboCommons/README.md

 - Javascript 5
 - Javascript 6

 We want to increase this list.
-So! if you want to translate the library to your language of choice, please contact us and help us build the most standard cross language development library in the world!
-We're starting so we need your help to port this library to as many languages as possible, and more important, we need to code the SAME unit tests across all the implemented languages.
-This is the only way to guarantee that TurboCommons delivers exactly the same behaviour everywhere.
+So! if you want to translate the library to your language of choice, please contact us!
+We need your help to port this library to as many languages as possible, and more important, we need to code the SAME unit tests across all the implemented languages.
+This is the only way to guarantee that the library delivers exactly the same behavior everywhere.

 ### Dependencies